pallets/werkzeug/docs/contrib/sessions.rst

    .. attribute:: modified

-      Whenever an item on the cookie is set this is set to `True`.
-However this does not track modifications inside mutable objects in the cookie:
+      Whenever an item on the cookie is set, this attribute is set to `True`.
+      However this does not track modifications inside mutable objects in the session:

-      >>> c = SecureCookie()
+      >>> c = Session({}, sid='deadbeefbabe2c00ffee')
       >>> c["foo"] = [1, 2, 3]
       >>> c.modified
       True